-An accomplished songwriter, producer, and musician, Jon’s 2022 self-produced album, "This Could Be Our Year," was recognized as one of the Edmonton Journal’s Edmonton Journal’s “10 Best Local Releases of 2022” and was selected for inclusion in the Edmonton Public Library’s Capital City Records collection in 2024.
-Originally from southern Alberta and now residing in Edmonton, Jon has performed extensively across Western Canada, releasing seven full-length albums, several EPs, and singles, with airplay across Canada, including on CBC Radio One.
+His 2022 album This Could Be Our Year — self-produced and built around an international cast of collaborators — was named one of the Edmonton Journal's 10 Best Local Releases of the year and was jury-selected for the Edmonton Public Library's Capital City Records collection in 2024.
+Over seven full-length albums and several EPs, his records have earned airplay across Canada, including on CBC Radio One.

-An accomplished songwriter, producer, and musician, Jon’s 2022 self-produced album, "This Could Be Our Year," was recognized as one of the Edmonton Journal’s Edmonton Journal’s “10 Best Local Releases of 2022” and was selected for inclusion in the Edmonton Public Library’s Capital City Records collection in 2024.
-Originally from southern Alberta and now residing in Edmonton, Jon has performed extensively across Western Canada, releasing seven full-length albums, several EPs, and singles, with airplay across Canada, including on CBC Radio One.
+His 2022 album This Could Be Our Year — self-produced and built around an international cast of collaborators — was named one of the Edmonton Journal's 10 Best Local Releases of the year and was jury-selected for the Edmonton Public Library's Capital City Records collection in 2024.
+Over seven full-length albums and several EPs, his records have earned airplay across Canada, including on CBC Radio One.

 Bluebird review - Uranium Waves